kfrlib/kfr/README.md

 * Optimized DFT implementation for any size (non-power of two sizes are supported)
 * DFT performance is on par with the most performant implementation currently available [See Benchmarks](#benchmark-results)
 * Real forward and inverse DFT
-* Multidimensional complex and real DFT
+* [:star2: new in KFR6] Multidimensional complex and real DFT
 * Discrete Cosine Transform type II (and its inverse, also called DCT type III)
 * Convolution using FFT
 * Convolution filter